-I hold a BA in Communication Science, an MRes in Security Science, and a Master in Public Policy.
+I hold a BA in Communication Science, a Master in Public Policy, and a PhD in Security and Crime Science.
 Before joining University College London, I worked in Mexico’s Ministry of the Interior, where I was part of a government-led effort to promote scientific research on security.
 Later, I became a policy advisor to the Ministry’s Head of Strategic Planning.
 My research interests include: situational crime prevention, organised crime, quantitative criminology, and victimisation surveys.
-I am currently pursuing a PhD in Security and Crime Science at UCL, where my research is focused on the situational prevention of organised crimes, with particular attention to extortion against businesses in Mexico.
-I am funded by a joint scholarship from the Mexican Science and Technology Council (CONACYT) and the state of Nuevo León, a scholarship from the Mexican Ministry of Education (SEP), the CONACYT-UCL Graduate Fellowship, and the UCL Security Science Doctoral Research Training Centre.
+I am currently a Teaching Fellow for Latin America and the Caribbean at the UCL Jill Dando Institute of Security and Crime Science, where I deliver professional development courses to police and security professionals in Latin America and the Caribbean, and conduct research on crime and security in the LAC region.